Tunyakinis/jazz/README.md

 If the current version is different from 17, set up the `JAVA_HOME` variable to java 17, because maven uses the `JAVA_HOME` variable for build and execute.

-If the current version is 17 just run the following command in Cmd or PowerShell in downloaded jazz directory:
+If the current version is 17 just run the following command

 ```
 mvn clean package